Table of Contents

 • Types of projects the subcontractor typically works on (single-family homes vs. skyscrapers, etc.)

-A well designed global-level insurance requirements set protects GCs from risk by being broad enough to apply to a variety of projects but stringent enough to provide adequate coverage in the event of a claim.
-Here are some trends we’ve identified from our GC customers’ global-level insurance requirement sets compared to their project-specific requirements:
+A well designed blanket insurance requirements set protects GCs from risk by being broad enough to apply to a variety of projects but stringent enough to provide adequate coverage in the event of a claim.
+Here are some trends we’ve identified from our GC customers’ blanket insurance requirement sets compared to their project-specific requirements:

 • Higher average Workers’ Compensation and umbrella liability limits